TG-Techie/rs-stm32wb5mmg-examples/README.md

 ```

 If you would like to upload firmware via dfu (via USB), you will also need to install the STM32_Programmer tool/gui from ST Microelectronics in order to get access to the `STM32_Programmer_CLI` executable.

+If this repos has not been run or built on your host architecture before, you will/may need to update the `PLATFORM_STMPROG_DEFAULT_BIN_PATHS` to add the path to the `STM32_Programmer_CLI` executable. (see the `dfu-upload.py` file for more info)

+## To Upload Firmware (with dfu)
+With USB plugged into your stm32wb5mmg board:
+- press and hold the boot button
+- then click and release the reset button before releasing the boot button
+- now run `cargo build`
+- and run `py dfu-upload.py`

+*(note: in the embedded space, "DFU" generally stands for "Device Firmware Updgrade"; the STM32 line of microcontrollers come with DFU capable bootloaders baked-in)*

 ## Of Note
 Helpful info and some differences in this repo from plain rust